Milwaukee School of Languages

 The Milwaukee School of Languages (MSL) is a 6–12 grade public school in the Milwaukee Public Schools district of Wisconsin, United States.
 It was formerly named the Wilbur Wright Multi-Language Middle School.

 In addition to common core standards, students participate in immersion programs in Spanish, German, and French.
 Students can also take a partial immersion program in Spanish.
 Courses are also offered in Japanese.
 This school welcomes many exchange students from all over the world every year.

 History

 Wilbur Wright middle school was constructed in 1956.

 The school first offered immersion programs for middle school students in 1986, and added high school grades in 1996.

-Extracurricular Activities, Sports & Clubs
+Extracurricular activities, sports and clubs

-MSL offers many different Clubs and Extracurricular Activities.
+MSL offers many different clubs and extracurricular activities.